joebew42/joebew42.github.io/about.md

 In 2013 I met XPeppers and started to work with as Agile Software Developer.

+My [Daily Activity Log](http://joebew42.github.io/events.xml) is helping me to keep track of my studies.
+Feel free to read it every time you want to know what I am studying.

 ## Other stuffs

 * I have a [GitHub](https://github.com/joebew42) account that I use to share notes, pet projects or some spikes.